taj-ny/kwin-gestures/README.md

 See [kwin-better-blur](https://github.com/taj-ny/kwin-effects-forceblur).
 Instructions will be added later.

 # Configuration
-There is currently no configuration UI.
-You need to manually modify the ``~/.config/kwingesturesrc`` file.
+There is currently no configuration UI and it may be a while before it's added.
+For now you need to manually modify the ``~/.config/kwingesturesrc`` file.
 The format may change at any time until 1.0.0 is released.

 Run ``qdbus org.kde.KWin /Effects org.kde.kwin.Effects.reconfigureEffect kwin_gestures`` or toggle the effect in system settings after updating the file.